MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[Id <String>]`: Read-only.
   - `[Members <String[]>]`: The list of ids of role member security groups.
 These are IDs from Azure Active Directory.

-ROLEDEFINITIONS <IMicrosoftGraphRoleDefinition1[]>: The Role Definitions.
+ROLEDEFINITIONS <IMicrosoftGraphRoleDefinition[]>: The Role Definitions.
   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: Description of the Role definition.
   - `[DisplayName <String>]`: Display Name of the Role definition.